OopyDoopy/ReShade-Centralized/README.md

 - Add better error handling and reduce chances of extreme edge case disaster.

 ## Warning
+First off, any ReShade related issues encountered with this installer should not be reported to Crosire unless replicated with a clean install of the normal installer.
+This installer installs the official DLLs straight from the reshade website, but generates the reshade.ini itself.
+Future updates to reshade may require a new reshade.ini to be created/updated for full feature functionality.

 This is pre-release software and it will have bugs.
 This software is heavily IO focused and creates/deletes folders and files regularly.
 It's unlikely that you'll use it in such a way that you create a disastrous scenario, but it can't be guaranteed.
 Use with caution, you are very much a tester currently.  **Be very careful about customizing your directories!**

 To be transparent about how this software deletes non-specific files, here is some pseudocode of the most dangerous delete it uses: